Skip to main content

 • Understand Kubernetes networking for Redpanda.

-• Make sure that your Kubernetes cluster is accessible through your desired node port range.
-You may need to edit your inbound firewall rules.
+• Ensure that your Kubernetes cluster is accessible through your desired node port range.
+For example, with AWS EKS you must edit your inbound firewall rules.
+And with Azure AKS, you must enable public IPs on nodes in your node pool.

-You can use a DNS provider to create A/AAAA records that route traffic from the default Redpanda subdomains to the addresses of the corresponding worker nodes.
-The default subdomains are redpanda-<ordinal-number>, where redpanda is the name of the chart and the <ordinal-number> placeholder is generated by the StatefulSet.
+The default hostnames are redpanda-<ordinal-number>, where redpanda is the name of the Helm release and the <ordinal-number> placeholder is the Pod ordinal generated by the StatefulSet.

-2. Specify your domain name in the external.domain configuration.
+1. Specify your domain and optional subdomains in the external.domain configuration.

 Replace <custom-domain> with your domain.